Aaryan126/hover-explanation/README.md

 # Hov3x - AI-Powered Technical Term Tooltips

-**Hov3x** is a Chrome Extension (Manifest V3) that provides instant AI-generated explanations for technical terms when you hover over them on any webpage.
+**Hov3x** is a Chrome Extension (Manifest V3) that provides instant AI-generated explanations for technical terms when you highlight over them on any webpage.
 Powered by Google's Gemini 2.0 Flash Lite model.

 ---